BharathKumar8202/my_website/README.md

 # Website for my blog

 A minimalistic personal blog and learning documentation website built with Next.js, Tailwind, and TypeScript.
+Inspired from SUMIT ML

 ## Want to use this code for your own site?